bibleexchange/church_ministry__textbook/en/5001_characteristics-of-a-good-leader.md

 ## Character

+All preachers can say they are called of God, but how do we know if they will really be a good leader in the church?
+We already said before that what makes a good leader in worldly things is not what will make a good leader in spiritual things.

+We should not just look for someone who has a strong personality or is a "powerful" preacher.
+We need to look at how they live their lives.
+Jesus said we would know a tree by its fruit.

+The only "ministry" ability in the list is that the overseers and elders should be able to teach.

+These things are not things special for only leaders, but they are expected of all Christians.
+The leader is supposed to be an example of these characteristics.

 We will not go over every point, but we will combine these lists together and highlight a few things that are repeated among them.

 1 Timothy 3:1-13